uezo/ChatdollKit/manual.md

 ```

 - User: "Hey, chatdoll" <- wake word
-- Chatdoll: "May I help you?" <- prompt
+- App: "May I help you?" <- prompt
 - User: "Check in, please" <- (1st turn)
-- Chatdoll: "Let me see QR Code for check in" <- response (1st turn)
+- App: "Let me see QR Code for check in" <- response (1st turn)
 (Launch QR Code reader and decode it)  <- QRCode request (2nd turn)
-- Chatdoll: "Nice to meet you, Kunikida-san from Numazu Bank" <- response (2nd turn)
+- App: "Nice to meet you, Kunikida-san from Numazu Bank" <- response (2nd turn)

 ### Decode QR Code